jasperanders/Bachelorthesis/Thesis/md/thesis.md

 To conclude, non of the mentioned systems provide a examination system that meets all proposed requirements.
 The advantages e-exams provide in comparison to paper based exams make the development of a such an application compelling.
 As the Covid19 crisis has put even more pressure on the examination process the need for an artefact that meets all requirements has become even more urgent.

+As a matter of fairness it must be mentioned that all these tools are not advertised to be used in an decentralized e-exam context.
+The assessment tools that are integrated into the LMS are especially aimed at self assessment.
+The LPlus Software is primarily used in a central e-exam context, where examinees have control over student interaction an often even over the hardware.
+However, as the discussed tools are used by numerous institutions, they will likely also use to conduct e-assessments.

 \newpage

 # Designing the software artefact